Expert Answers to Your Top 7 Cat Body Language Questions

 Hissing is a warning.
 She’s scared and telling you (or another animal) to back off or she’ll have to attack.
 This doesn’t mean that she wants to attack.
 Cats don’t like confrontation, so she’d rather try intimidation first and then run away if possible.

-Another reason why cats hiss is that they are physically uncomfortable or in pain.
+Pain can also trigger hissing as part of a cat’s body language indicating physical distress.
 If you pet or pick up your cat and they hiss at you for no apparent reason, it’s likely they are sick or in pain.
 Please schedule a veterinary visit as soon as possible to rule out any life-threatening conditions.

 Pin Me!